All Episodes

 I wore it for the first time, to be honest, like a week ago.

-The shelves are full, that's another thing.
+The shelves are full.

-The country didn't shut down because of the supply chain for food and medical equipment that is needed for frontline workers, they were working away, they were producing the hell out of everything, and the truckers are out there, they're being honored at the White House today.
+The country didn't shut down because the supply chain for food and medical equipment that is needed for frontline workers, they were working away.

 You might think this is nuts.

-But one thing, like for example, Moscow's using facial recognition technology on people.
+But one thing, like, for example, Moscow's using facial recognition technology on people.

 That scares me.